AquilaSagitta/fictional-potato/README.md

 `docker-compose up`

 Open http://localhost in your favorite browser.
-You should see `Hello World!`
+You should see `My First Angular 2 App`